 During the two summers she has worked as an architect's secretary, and this summer Meredith plans to live at home while attending school at Howard College.
-She will graduate here next January with a B. S., in secondary education.
+She will graduate here next January with a B. S. in secondary education.

-the one life we have by beginby adopting the forward look.
+the one life we have by beginning again, by reorientation, by adopting the forward look.

-Ethiopian cannot change his skin nor the leopard his spots does it follow that human nature is unalterable?
+Can we begin?
+Since the Ethiopian cannot change his skin nor the leopard his spots does it follow that human nature is unalterable?
 On the contrary, human life is always changing.
 The teacher marvels at the changes wrought by the years and by training on his pupils.
 The educational enterprise is based upon the concept of an alterable human nature.
 The basic task of religion is to transform and to upgrade human life.
 Christ presented a gospel of change, of beginning again.
 He changed and still changes human life.
 Mary the sinful became Mary the wholesome.
-Peter the vacillating became Peter the Bock.
+Peter the vacillating became Peter the Rock.
 Thomas the doubter became Thomas the believer.
-Philip the cynical become Philip the devoted, No. we do not have to remain as
+Philip the cynical became Philip the devoted.
+No, we do not have to remain as